buaban/lighthouse/docs/plugins.md

 };
 ```

-#### Custom Audit
+#### Custom Audits

 These files contain the logic that will generate results for the Lighthouse report.
 An audit is a class with two important properties:

-1. `meta` - This contains important information about how the audit will be referenced in the config and how it will be displayed in the HTML report.
+1. `meta` - This contains important information about how the audit will be referenced and how it will be displayed in the HTML report.
 2. `audit` - This is a function that should return the audit's results.

 **Example `audits/has-cat-images.js`**